Fredrik-Ostlund/ModsimBlog/index.md

 ![Screenshot](/pictures/day5_11.png)

-Letting the simulation run with a few more balls we can see that the distribution is basically symmetric.
+Letting the simulation run with a few more balls we can see that the distribution is basically symmetric as it should be.
 Success!

 ![Screenshot](/pictures/day5_12.png)